ajvelo/Flutter-Films/lib/README.md

 ### Testing

-To conclude our Clean Architecture implementation and check that it is robust, we must right unit tests, testing each module.
+To conclude our Clean Architecture implementation and check that it is robust, we must write unit tests, testing each module.
 Our objective is to accomplish the following goals:

 1. Ensure that modules are discrete and decoupled.
 2. Verify the behaviour of our classes, data types and functions are working as intended.

 The file structure of our tests should mirror that of our Clean Architecture structure.
-That is, have a folder for data, domain and presentation, with the tests within.
+That is, have a folder for data, domain and presentation, with their associated subfolders within containing the tests.
 If the application contains several features, that it may be worth having a top-level `features/` folder for readability.

 The tests can be found <a href="https://github.com/ajvelo/Flutter-Films/tree/main/test/features">here</a>.